 (1) Comparable EBITDA has been recast to exclude gains/losses from the sale of used vehicles.
 Periods prior to 2017 do not reflect the impact from the lease accounting standard adopted in 2019.
 Non-GAAP elements of this calculation have been reconciled to the corresponding GAAP measure.
-A numerical reconciliation of earnings before income taxes from continuing operations to comparable earnings before income taxes from continuing operations is provided on this slide.
+A numerical reconciliation of earnings before income taxes from continuing operations is provided on this slide.